 But how will I communicate with the rental agency?

 If you’re communicating with a rental agency before arrival then most offices will have someone who can speak (or at least write) a bit of English.
 If they don’t have someone who knows English they will usually be able to find someone.
-I have a friend that works at a car rental agency and when he has to send longer messages he’ll sometimes send them to me for proofing.
+I have a few friends that work at a car rental agencies and every now and again they’ll come to me for help when trying to communicate with a customer.
 People want to find a way to make it work.

 Fuel in Turkey